 Intensive couples therapy can be a powerful tool for helping struggling relationships get back on track.
-But not all couples who seek therapy end up with a happily ever after ending.
+However, not all couples who seek therapy end up with a happily ever after ending.
 What makes the difference between success and failure?
 As a clinical psychologist who has worked with many couples over the years, I’ve observed several key factors that tend to predict more positive outcomes.

 Timing of treatment matters